containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 like dependencies or cgroup limits.

-For rootless containers, when administrators place Quadlet files in the /etc/containers/systemd/users directory, all users sessions will execute the Quadlet when the login session begins.
+For rootless containers, when administrators place Quadlet files in the /etc/containers/systemd/users directory, all users' sessions will execute the Quadlet when the login session begins.
 If the administrator places a Quadlet file in the /etc/containers/systemd/user/${UID}/ directory, then only the user with the matching UID will execute the Quadlet when the login